 Gothenburg Angered Hospital 07 December 2018 – 07 March 2019 and 29 April 2016.
 Exhibited Diagnosis Machine, an interactive sound artwork for hospital.

-Sounding Carpet (2018) A traditional Kurdish woven carpet is fitted with sensors that activate different sounds when a listener/viewer begins to explore the carpet by touch, revealing aspects of Kurdistan’s nomadic people and their relation to places and maps.
+Sounding Carpet (2018) A traditional Kurdish woven carpet as a cultural heritage.
+The listener begins to explore sounds from the carpet by touch, revealing aspects of Kurdistan’s untold history of people and their relation to places and maps.
 Sounding Carpet Exhibited at Space21 Festival, Erbil.
 Slemani, Amna Suraka museum, and Erbil, Citadel the old Hammam.
 Space21 Exhibition for sound art 21-26 April 2018.

 Gothenburg, City Library 14-20 September 2016.
 The Vibration of Books, for string instruments, plastic cubs, and wires performed by MalvaQuartet, Khabat Abas, and Hardi Kurda.